CEO's AI Tool Approval Checklist: 10 Questions Before You Say Yes

 Before you start

 If you do not have a list of which tools your team is currently using, start there.
-Shadow AI — tools people use without approval — is more common than most CEOs think.
-See Shadow AI: What It Is and How to Prevent It before running this checklist.
+Shadow AI, tools people use without approval, is more common than most CEOs think.
+See Governing Embedded AI in Third-Party Tools before running this checklist.

 Question 1: Is this tool using our data to train their model?